 Minnesota Online Driver Education and Online Driver Ed Courses

 For the most popular Minnesota online drivers education course, come and visit the website DriverEdToGo.com.
-The entire course is conducted in an online setting and those enrolling for the course will get to learn all that is requisite to obtain a DMV learner’s permit.
+This workbook course is for home-schooled students only.

 - Certificate issued the same day as the completion of the course

 - We guarantee your satisfaction.
 You only pay as long as you stay!

 For teen drivers looking to get behind the wheel early in their career, the state of Minnesota has a Driver License Program that all aspiring drivers in Minnesota will have to go through to become eligible to drive in Minnesota without restrictions.
 Before you apply, you should be aware of certain things regarding the License Program.
 This will make sure that you complete the program without any difficulty.

 Once you are 15, you can apply for an Instruction Permit.
 If you meet the following requirements, you can make an appointment at your local Minnesota DVS office and request a permit test.
 The requirements are:

 - Completion of 30-hours Minnesota approved driving education